Skip to main content

 Light sensitivity

-Ocular allergies encompass a spectrum of conditions, including seasonal allergic conjunctivitis, perennial allergic conjunctivitis, vernal keratoconjunctivitis, atopic keratoconjunctivitis, contact allergy, and giant papillary conjunctivitis.
-While the exact cause of the surge in allergic diseases remains elusive, experts attribute it to a complex interplay of factors such as genetics, environmental pollutants, early childhood exposures, and lifestyle changes.
+Ocular allergies encompass various conditions, including seasonal allergic conjunctivitis, perennial allergic conjunctivitis, vernal keratoconjunctivitis, atopic keratoconjunctivitis, contact allergy, and giant papillary conjunctivitis.
+The rise in allergic diseases remains unclear, but experts link this trend to factors such as genetics, environmental pollutants, early childhood exposures, and lifestyle changes.

-Diagnosing ocular allergies primarily relies on clinical evaluation, but laboratory tests such as skin prick tests and IgE antibody assays can provide valuable supportive information.
-These tests help differentiate between intrinsic and extrinsic forms of allergy and guide appropriate treatment strategies.
+Diagnosing ocular allergies mainly relies on clinical evaluation.
+However, laboratory tests like skin prick tests and IgE antibody assays provide useful support.
+These tests help distinguish between intrinsic and extrinsic allergies, which in turn helps guide treatment options.

-3. Non-Steroidal Anti-Inflammatory Drugs (NSAIDs): NSAID eye drops help alleviate pain and inflammation in the eyes, providing relief from discomfort.
+• Non-Steroidal Anti-Inflammatory Drugs (NSAIDs): NSAID eye drops help relieve pain and inflammation.